Champions aren't made in the gyms. Champions are made from something they have deep inside them - a desire, a dream, a vision.

 - Unit 1: Fitness for Sport and Exercise – Externally Tested

 - The Mind and Sports Performance

 - Leading Sports Activities

-BTECs are graded using a Pass (P), Merit (M), Distinction (D) and Distinction* (D*) scale.
-If the work you produce isn’t of a high enough quality to pass with a P grade, you will be awarded a U, which means ‘Unclassified’.
+BTEC Sport is graded using a Pass (P), Merit (M), Distinction (D) and Distinction* (D*) scale.
+If the work produced is not of high enough quality to pass with a P grade, the pupil will be awarded a U (Unclassified).